-The goal of this tutorial is to set up a minimalistic server on our Raspberry Pi that will be fine-tuned to our needs and run headless – no peripherals whatsoever, just the Pi plugged to your router and power.
-We will go through every stage needed to accomplish that in the most user-friendly way I can guide you in.
-I will try to explain everything as we go, but some tutorial parts you will have to just accept in the interest of being newbie friendly.
-You can research on your own at later time.
-Most of administration work is googling stuff anyways, seriously.
+The goal of this tutorial is to set up a minimalistic Raspberry Pi server that will be fine-tuned to your needs and run headless – no peripherals whatsoever, just the Pi plugged to a router.
+I will walk you through every stage needed to accomplish that in a user-friendly way and try to explain everything as we go, but there might be a part that you will have to accept without much explanation in the interest of being newbie friendly.
+You can research those topics on your own at a later time.
+A lot of administration work is googling stuff anyways, seriously.
 It is good to know how to do it.
 Sooner or later you will find a problem, specific only to your situation, that will require an extensive search with a solution on a very obscure website.

 Purpose of this website

 - To help you set up a similar server for your own needs

 There are many guides on the internet, but I am writing this one since most are not that newbie friendly, complete and coherent, at least they were not for me.
 Other than that, it is just for my own benefit.
 If you happen to make use of it, great!
 Tutorials are divided so that you can pick and choose which services you want on your server.

 - Part 1 – Required hardware